Anthony Spilotro: The Hole in the Wall Gang

-In 1971, Spilotro moved to Las Vegas to manage the affairs of the Chicago Outfit there.
-He formed the "Hole in the Wall" Gang, a group of experienced thieves, safecrackers and killers.
-The crew became known in the media as the "Hole in the Wall Gang" because of its penchant for gaining entry to homes and buildings by drilling through the exterior walls and ceilings of the locations they burglarized.
-In early 1979, Frank Cullotta moved to Las Vegas to join Spilotro.
+In 1971, Spilotro moved to Las Vegas to help oversee the local concerns of the Chicago Outfit, which controlled four casinos on the Las Vegas Strip: the Stardust, the Fremont, the Hacienda and the Marina.
+Bored with his new assignment, Spilotro formed a burglary crew later dubbed the "Hole in the Wall Gang."
+The crew got its name from its penchant for drilling through the exterior walls and ceilings of the locations they burgled.
+In early 1979, Cullotta moved to Las Vegas to join Spilotro.

-On July 4, 1981, the Hole in the Wall Gang robbed Bertha's Gifts & Home Furnishings on East Sahara Avenue in Las Vegas.
+On July 4, 1981, the Hole in the Wall Gang robbed Bertha's Gifts & Home Furnishings on East Sahara Avenue.
 The robbery was a bust as much of the gang was arrested, including Cullotta, Joe Blasko, Leo Guardino, Ernest Davino, Lawrence Neumann and Wayne Matecki—each charged with burglary, conspiracy to commit burglary, attempted grand larceny and possession of burglary tools.

-Around this time, Spilotro had an affair with Frank Rosenthal's wife, Geri McGee.
+Around this time, Spilotro had an affair with Geri McGee, the wife of Frank "Lefty" Rosenthal, whose casinos Spilotro had been sent to oversee.

 In 1982, Cullotta was imprisoned and approached by the FBI with a wiretap of Spilotro talking with someone about "having to clean our dirty laundry", which Cullotta took as an insinuated contract on his life.
 Due to this, in July 1982, Cullotta finalized an agreement with the prosecutors.
 In September 1983, Spilotro was indicted for conspiracy and obstruction of justice in the Sherwin "Jerry" Lisner murder and released on $100,000 bail.

-At a trial in October 1983, Cullotta admitted that he was involved in over 300 crimes, including four murders, perjury, robberies and burglaries.
+At a trial in October 1983, Cullotta admitted that he was involved in over 300 crimes, including four murders, perjury, robberies, and burglaries.
 He also testified that Spilotro, his boss in Las Vegas, ordered him to make a telephone call that lured one of the 1962 murder victims, William McCarthy, to a fast food restaurant.
-In 1962, Cullotta had killed William McCarthy and James Miraglia, who were found dead in the trunk of a car on May 14, 1962.
-McCarthy's head had been placed in a vise and his throat slashed, while Miraglia strangled.
+McCarthy and James Miraglia were found dead in the trunk of a car on May 14, 1962.
+McCarthy's head had been placed in a vise and his throat slashed, while Miraglia was strangled.
 Spilotro was acquitted later that year.
 Spilotro's defense attorney was future Las Vegas mayor Oscar Goodman.